SainsburyWellcomeCentre/aeon_mecha/README.md

 	- For MacOS and GNU/Linux: `curl https://pyenv.run | bash`
 	- For Windows: Follow the installation instructions in the ['pyenv-win' github repo](https://github.com/pyenv-win/pyenv-win#installation), including the "Finish the installation" section.

-2) Install python3.8.0 with pyenv and set it as the default python version for this directory:
+2) Install python3.9.4 with pyenv, set it as the default python version for this directory, and rehash to ensure the shim for python3.9.4 has been properly set:
 ```
-pyenv install 3.8.0
+pyenv install 3.9.4
-pyenv local 3.8.0
+pyenv local 3.9.4
+pyenv rehash
 ```

 3) Install poetry: